lowcodeunit/public-web-blog/blog/2021-01-21-connecting-raspberry-pi-and-dht11.md

 ![Replace ID and key](/img/screenshots/replace_id_and_key.png)

  From here, take the **YourDeviceID** and **YourDeviceKey** values from your connection string and paste them into the properties shown in the red boxes above.
-Click "Done"
+Click "Done".

 Once this is complete, click the red "Deploy" button in the top right corner.
 Your pi is now sending real time data to IoT Ensemble!

+## Part 6 - Connecting Data to Power BI Desktop